AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <tr><th align="left">ID</th><td>http://www.aicc.org/cmi5/verbs/suspended</td></tr>
 <tr><th align="left">Display</th><td>{ "en-US" : "Suspended" }</td></tr>
 <tr><th align="left">Description</th><td>The learner exited an AU session (uncompleted) with the intention of returning to the AU.</td>
 </tr><tr><th align="left">AU Obligations</th><td>The AU shall record a statement containing the "Suspended" verb when the learner exits an AU without experiencing all relevant material in the AU.
 The AU shall not issue a "Suspended" statement if the AU previously issued a statement with "Completed".
-The AU shall not issue any other statements following "Suspend" except for "Exit".</td></tr>
+After issuing a "Suspended" statement, the AU must issue an "Exited" statement.
+The AU shall not issue any other statements following "Suspend" except for "Exited".</td></tr>
 </tr><tr><th align="left">LMS Obligations</th><td>None.</td></tr>
 </tr><tr><th align="left">Usage</th><td>The criterion for "Suspended" is determined by the AU design.</td></tr>
 </table>